sgmurphy/wordpress-plugins/link-whisper/readme.txt

 15. [Premium] The URL Changer allows you to update old links to point to new URLs.

 == Changelog ==
+= 0.7.7 =
+* [BUGFIX] Fixing missing database table error when running the Link Scan for the first time.

 = 0.7.6 =
 * [COMPATIBILITY] Updating Oxygen support for 4.8.3 and above
 * [COMPATIBILITY] Scoping all included PHP libraries to prevent conflicts with other plugins